seanvikoren/gitcrib/setup.md

 ```
 :: Edit the .gitignore file in the root of the repository (or chreate it).

-:: Then add the changed .gitignore (this will cause the new exclusions to show)
+:: Then add the changed .gitignore (this will cause the new exclusions to operate).
 git add -A
 ```